-- Partial hospitalization program– A PHP begins the recovery journey for those receiving meth addiction treatment in Spokane, WA.
-They participate in highly-structured days filled with meetings and therapy sessions.
+- Partial hospitalization program– A PHP begins the process of learning how to live at home and manage cravings.
+Clients can participate in highly structured days filled with meetings and therapy sessions.
 At the end of the day, they’re able to return home and spend time with their loved ones.

 - Intensive outpatient program– An IOP is the next step in addiction treatment and begins to offer more freedom to clients.
 Their days remain structured, but they begin to have more free time to spend fulfilling their responsibilities.

 - Outpatient program– This is the lowest level of treatment and offers the most freedom to clients.
 Individuals are able to spend more time fulfilling their daily duties while still receiving individualized care.

 - Co-occurring capable treatment – This type of treatment is crucial for those struggling with an underlying mental health disorder.
 Both issues receive the attention and care they need to break the cycle.

 What Happens in a Meth Addiction Treatment Program?